grafana/pyroscope/examples/adhoc/README.md

 ## Adhoc mode examples

-Pyroscope provides two options for using the "adhoc" mode, depending on whether you have the Pyroscope SDK installed or not.
+Pyroscope provides three options for using the "adhoc" mode, depending on whether you have the Pyroscope SDK installed or not.
 Choose the appropriate method based on your setup.

 ### Option 1: Push mode (with SDK installed)
 If your application already uses an agent or has integration with the Pyroscope HTTP API, you can use push mode